pop-team/pop-java/docs/model.rst

 -----------------------------------

 Parallel processing is increasingly being done using distributed systems, with a strong tendency towards web and global computing.
-Efficiently extract high performance from highly heterogeneous and dynamic distributed environments is a challenge today.
+Efficiently extracting high performance from highly heterogeneous and dynamic distributed environments is a challenge today.
 POP-C++ and POP-Java were conceived under the belief that for such environments, high performance can only be obtained if the two following conditions are satisfied:

 * The application should be able to adapt to the environment;
-* The programming environment should somehow enables objects to describe their resource requirements.
+* The programming environment should somehow enable objects to describe their resource requirements.

 The application adaptation to the environment can be fulfilled by multilevel